Here Comes Rory McIlroy’s Green Masters Jacket, Courtesy of Nike | Muse by Clios

 Celebrating his dramatic win on Sunday

-You won’t find Nike’s swoosh on the green jacket in the ad below.
+You won’t find Nike’s swoosh on this green jacket.

-Instead, the classy clip celebrates Rory McIlroy’s dramatic Sunday win at the Masters, earning him pro golf’s career grand slam.
+Instead, the classy clip below celebrates Rory McIlroy’s dramatic Sunday win at the Masters, earning him pro golf’s career grand slam.

 Set at a dry cleaners, we watch a batch of blazers spin around.
 A Masters jacket promptly appears.
 Such an item has been presented to the tournament’s winners since 1949.
 They get to keep it for a year.